Sabbath School: Adult lesson

 Adult church members are provided with the Adult Bible Study Guide (formerly known as Sabbath School Quarterly) issued four times a year.
 It is also known as the "Quarterly" and the "Lesson".
 It is published by Pacific Press Publishing Association.
-Sabbath School quarterlies are Bible study guides that cover a specific topic or book of the Bible every quarter.
+Sabbath school quarterlies are Bible study guides that cover a specific topic or book of the Bible every quarter.
 The quarterly is designed to be read during the week, so that during Sabbath School, the class members are ready to discuss questions and topics raised in that lesson in small groups.
-The Adult Sabbath School always has a heavy focus on the Bible.
-All Seventh-day Adventists around the world use the same Sabbath School quarterly, translated into the necessary languages (with few exceptions such as Germany, where members cover the same topic with different material).
-As of 2012 the editor of the Adult Sabbath School lessons was Clifford Goldstein.
+The adult Sabbath school always has a heavy focus on the Bible.
+All Seventh-day Adventists around the world use the same Sabbath school quarterly, translated into the necessary languages (with few exceptions such as Germany, where members cover the same topic with different material).
+As of 2012 the editor of the adult Sabbath school lessons was Clifford Goldstein.

 Other lessons

 At the same time as the adult study, children attend classes for their age group.
-Typical age group divisions are Beginner (infants), Kindergarten (K), Primary (Grades 1-3), Junior (Grades 4-6), Earliteen (Grades 7-8), Youth (High School), and Collegiate (College and Young Adult).
+Typical age group divisions are Beginner (infants), Kindergarten (K), Primary (Grades 1-3), Junior (Grades 4-6), Earliteen (Grades 7-8), Youth (High School), and Inverse (College and Young Adult).
 Each age division has its own specific quarterly, which is titled by the class name up to Primary.
 Juniors and Earliteens often share the same quarterly entitled PowerPoints.
 Some Earliteen groups use a separate publication entitled Real Time Faith.
-Youth use either Cornerstone Connections or Collegiate Quarterly (CQ).
-Some churches give the children a weekly magazine at the close of Sabbath School.
+Youth use either Cornerstone Connections or InVerse.
+Some churches give the children a weekly magazine at the close of Sabbath school.
 Kindergarten receives Our Little Friend, Primary receives Primary Treasure, Juniors and Earliteens receive Guide, and the Youth receive Insight.